 - Select Windows Update and click Run the troubleshooter,

-- This will start to detect and diagnose the problems that prevent windows updates from being install.
+- This will start to detect and diagnose the problems that prevent Windows updates from being installed.

-- Check if this helps to download and install Updates without any error.
+- Check if this helps to download and install Updates without any errors.

 Disable Security Software & perform a clean boot

-Also, Disable Any security software or antivirus protection ( if installed ), search for updates, install the available updates and then turn on your antivirus protection.
+Temporarily Disable your Firewall and Anti-virus software and check for updates, install the available updates and then turn on your antivirus protection.

 - Go to the search box > type msconfig

-- Select System Configuration > go to Services tab
+- Select System Configuration > go to the Services tab

 - Select Hide all Microsoft services > Disable all

-Hide all Microsoft services Go to Startup tab > Open Task Manager > Disable all the unnecessary services running there.
-Restart your computer and check for updates, hope this time windows updates download and install without any error.
+Hide all Microsoft services Go to the Startup tab > Open Task Manager > Disable all the unnecessary services running there.
+Restart your computer and check for updates, hope this time Windows updates download and install without any error.